anonymousforConf/OpenIMA/README.md

 * `train_ours_large.py` is used for implementing the pipeline of OpenIMA for large graph datasets.

+# Requirements
+Before running the code, you should install PyTorch, dgl, scipy, sklearn, numpy, and ogb.

 # Running the code
 To run OpenIMA on the example dataset Coauthor CS
 ```